suyogkumawat/aws-concepts/README.md

 # 🚀 AWS DevOps Roadmap

-A comprehensive, step-by-step guide to mastering AWS DevOps, based on the [AWS-DevOps-Syllabus.pdf](#) and industry best practices.
-This roadmap is ideal for beginners and professionals aiming to become AWS DevOps Engineers.
+A comprehensive, step-by-step guide to mastering AWS DevOps.
+This roadmap is ideal for beginners aiming to become AWS DevOps Engineers.

 ---